-- Concept outline a few slides explaining the need identified, target users, requirements, and proposed approach to solving the problem. - Design review live oral presentation of progress during lab sections in the week of March 29, with Q&A from instructors and classmates, followed by uploading progress slides. - Final outcome demonstration of the project outcome by uploading a video of the project outcome and slides explaining the design process.
+- Concept outline a few slides explaining the need identified, target users, requirements, and proposed approach to solving the problem. - Design review live oral presentation of progress during lab sections, with Q&A from instructors and classmates, followed by uploading progress slides. - Final outcome demonstration of the project outcome by uploading a video of the project outcome and slides explaining the design process.